 DID YOU KNOW?

-When organic material decomposes in our landfill, it produces methane; a very powerful greenhouse gas.
+When organic waste decomposes in the landfill, it produces methane; a very powerful greenhouse gas.
 In fact, methane is over 25 times more potent than carbon dioxide at trapping heat in the atmosphere!

 Organic separation is the answer!
 Use your compost bin every day to capture all your organic waste.
-We’ll take it and make compost, returning nutrients to the soil.
+We’ll take it to be composted, returning nutrients to the soil.

 - All food scraps, raw and cooked (fruit, vegetables, meat, dairy)